 The information contained in this report relating to Exploration Results, Mineral Resource estimates, and the associated Indicated Resource, which underpins the production target utilised in the Pre-Feasibility Study, have been compiled by Mr Andrew Fulton.
 Mr Fulton is a Hydrogeologist and a Member of the Australian Institute of Geoscientists and the Association of Hydrogeologists.
 Mr Fulton has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a competent person as defined in the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
 Andrew Fulton is an employee of Groundwater Exploration Services Pty Ltd and an independent consultant to Lake Resources NL.
-Mr Fulton consents to the inclusion in this presentation of this information in the form and context in which it appears.
-The information in this presentation is an accurate representation of the available data to date from initial exploration at the Kachi Lithium Brine project.
+Mr Fulton consents to the inclusion in this presentation of the available data to date from initial exploration at the Kachi Lithium Brine project.